ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/architecture.md

 ![Architecture](img/sx-architecture.png)

 The ServiceX backend is distributed as a Helm chart for deployment to a Kubernetes cluster.
-The chart consists of the following components:
+The chart consists of a number of microservices, described in the sections below.

-- ServiceX API Server (Flask app) - This is the main entry point to ServiceX, and can be exposed outside the cluster via an external ingress.
+### ServiceX API Server (Flask app)
+This is the main entry point to ServiceX, and can be exposed outside the cluster via an external ingress.
 It provides a REST API for creating transformation requests, posting and retrieving status updates, and retrieving the results.
 It also servers a frontend web application where users can authenticate and obtain ServiceX API tokens.

+### PostgreSQL
-- PostgreSQL - A relational database which stores information about transformation requests, files, and users.
+A relational database which stores information about transformation requests, files, and users.

+### DID Finder
-- DID Finder - Service which looks up a dataset identifier (DID) and determines the optimal way to access the corresponding files.
+Service which looks up a dataset identifier (DID) and determines the optimal way to access the corresponding files.
 Responsible for querying Rucio for the location and metadata of the files in the user request.

+### Code Generator
-- Code Generator - A microservice which takes a query written in a specific query language (e.g. FuncADL) and generates C++ source code to perform this transformation on files of a given type (e.g. xAOD).
+A microservice which takes a query written in a specific query language (e.g. FuncADL) and generates C++ source code to perform this transformation on files of a given type (e.g. xAOD).
 As a result, each ServiceX deployment is specific to a (query language, file type) pair.

-- X509 Proxy Renewal Service - This service passes the provided grid cert and key to the VOMS proxy server to generate an X509 proxy which is stored as a Kubernetes Secret.
+### X509 Proxy Renewal Service
+This service passes the provided grid cert and key to the VOMS proxy server to generate an X509 proxy which is stored as a Kubernetes Secret.

+### RabbitMQ
-- RabbitMQ - Coordinates messages between microservices.
+Coordinates messages between microservices.
 A queue is created for each transformation request.
 One message is placed in the queue per file.
 Transformers consume messages while one is available and transform the corresponding file.

+### Minio
-- Minio - Minio stores file objects associated with a given transformation request.
+Minio stores file objects associated with a given transformation request.
 Can be exposed outside the cluster via a bundled ingress.

+### Pre-Flight Check
-- Pre-Flight Check - Attempts to transform a sample file using the same Docker image as the transformers.
+Attempts to transform a sample file using the same Docker image as the transformers.
 If this fails, no transformers will be launched.

+### Transformers
+Transformers are the worker pods for a transformation request.
+They compile the generated C++ code, and then subscribe to the RabbitMQ topic for the request.
+They will listen for a message (file) from the queue, and then attempt to transform the file.
+If any errors are encountered, they will post a status update and retry.
+Once the max retry limit is reached, they will mark the file as failed.
+If the file is transformed successfully, they will post an update and mark the file as done.

+A single transformer may transform several files.
+Once all files are complete for the transformation request, they are spun down.